-Time Allotment for THEA Test – A single testing session for THEA is of five hours.
+Time Allotment for THEA Test – A single testing session lasts five hours.
 The test generally begins at 8:00 a.m. in the morning and continues till 1:30 p.m.
-You may take one, two or all three of the test sections in a single THEA test session.
+You may take one, two or all three of the test sections in a single session.
 The three test sections are not bound by individual testing times.
 The sections are also not conducted in any particular order.
-Hence, students can attempt the sections in any order and spend as much time they want on any section of THEA.
+Hence, students can attempt the sections in any order and spend as much time they want on any section.
 However, all sections need to be completed in five hours.

-Since there is no time alert for students during the THEA, one has to keep a check of time on one’s own.
+Since there is no time alert, one has to keep a check of time on one’s own.
 You will be required to keep a track of the time left and the number of questions you have to attempt in order to score well in the test.
 One also has to prepare to keep up the energy levels since a five hours long test becomes exhausting.

 Scoring of the THEA Sections